 The server at a new local restaurant assured me that “everything on the menu can be made gluten-free, no problem.”
 Cool, I thought.

 It was the first time I saw gluten-free meatballs on a menu.
 Before ordering, I confirmed with the server.
 She said “oh, no, not those.”
 There were a few more “oh, no, not that” responses.
 Gluten-free lasagne?
 Well...that was actually a bowl of GF spaghetti topped with sauce and cheese.
 Yeah, no. That’s not lasagne!
-The salad dressings weren’t safe.
+The salad dressings weren’t safe, either.
 When all else fails, a salad with lemon and olive oil is sometimes the best backup plan.
 I didn’t really trust anything else by that point.

 I cringe when I hear people recommending this place because of their gluten-free advertising.
 Take charge of your health and ask questions.